c0deZ3R0/mcp-aggregator/README.md

 #### Step 4: Verify Connection

 Once added, Simtheory will:
-1. Connect to mcp aggregator via the MCP endpoint
+1. Connect to the MCP Aggregator via the MCP endpoint
 2. Discover all available tools from upstream servers
 3. Display them with prefixed names (e.g., `serena_find_symbol`, `filesystem_read_file`)
 4. Allow you to use all tools directly in conversations